 Soil Changes Every Year

-Growing plants absorb these elements, removing them from the soil.
-Your garden soil fertility is very different this spring from what it was last summer.
-All your plants are taking food out of the soil like a spendthrift takes money out of the bank.
+All your plants take food out of the soil like a spendthrift takes money out of the bank.
 An acre of tomatoes takes a lot of fertilizer out of the soil!

 How can you know what fertilizers must be added this spring to bring the soil back to its ideal fertility level?